 57. I just made a bad git commit and made it public, and I need to revert the commit.
 Can you suggest how to do that?

 Here we need to use the Git command:

 git revert <name the commit you wish to revert>

-This command is very helpful because we can revert any commands just by adding the commit ID.
+This command can revert any command just by adding the commit ID.

 To squash the last n commits into a single commit, we can use:

 git reset — soft HEAD~n &&